MetPX/sarracenia/docs/source/How2Guides/v2ToSr3.rst

      m = sarracenia.Message.fromFileInfo(sample_fileName, cfg)

-builds an message from scratch.
+builds an notification message from scratch.

 One can also build and supply a simulated stat record to fromFileInfo factory, using the *paramiko.SFTPAttributes()* class.
 For example, using the dateparser